cabforum/code-signing/docs/CSBR.md

 **Code Signing Certificate:** A digital certificate issued by a CA that contains a Code Signing EKU.

+**Code Signing Certificate Request**: A request from an Applicant to the CA requesting that the CA issue a Code Signing Certificate to the Applicant, which request is validly authorized by the Applicant and signed by the Applicant Representative.

 **Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.

 **Country**: Either a member of the United Nations OR a geographic region recognized as a Sovereign State by at least two UN member nations.